inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 ---------

-The 2.4 GHz frequency range in 802.11g, for example, can use a limited number of channels (13 in the EU.)
+The 2.4 GHz frequency range in 802.11g, for example, can use a limited number of channels (13 in the EU).
 The bandwidth of transmissions in 802.11g is 20MHz, and channels are spaced 5MHz apart.
 Thus adjacent channels overlap, and transmissions on these channels can interfere.
-There can be a few independent channels, where there is no cross-channel interference, e.g. Channels 1, 6, and 11, as illustrated below.
+There can be a few independent channels, where there is no cross-channel interference, e.g., Channels 1, 6, and 11, as illustrated below.

 .. figure:: media/channels.png
    :width: 100%
    :align: center

 In INET, the scalar analog model represents signals with a scalar signal power, and a constant center frequency and bandwidth.
-The scalar model can only handle situations when the spectra of two concurrent signals are identical or don’t overlap at all.
+The scalar model can only handle situations when the spectra of two concurrent signals are identical or don't overlap at all.
 When using the dimensional analog model, signal power can change in both time and frequency; more realistic signal shapes can be specified.
 This model is also able to calculate the interference of signals whose spectra partially overlap.

 There are example simulations for the three cases outlined in the Goals